lumina-chan/binary_friendship_terminal/README.md

 I was still going through CS50P and had been learning the basics by making tiny programs.
 I suddenly thought:

-> "planned to made binary.py a binary encrypter and decrypter including a login window... rather a sentence lol specified to a username and password"
+> "planned to make binary.py a binary encrypter and decrypter including a login window... rather a sentence lol specified to a username and password"

 And because the next day was Friendship Day, I decided to actually make the thing.